-Public and semi-public: One of the important categories of land uses in this zone is Public & semi-public and it excludes the education category.
-Public & Semi-public Land use occupies 376.21 Hectares, which constitutes 8.2% of zone area and Historical land use occupies religious places like including Temple, Ashram, Dharmashala and Dharbar.

-Major educational centres such as Universities and colleges at regional importance are located in this zone.
+Public and semi-public: One of the important categories of land uses in this zone is Public & semi Public and it excludes the education category.
+Public & Semi-public Land use occupies 142.86 Hectares, which constitutes 4.27% of zone area.
+Historical places are one the major land use which includes religious places like Temple, Ashram, Dharmashala and Dharbar.
+Major educational centers such as Institutes and colleges at regional importance are located in this zone.

-Traffic and Transportation: Transportation Land use occupies 183.62 Ha which constitutes 4% of zone area.
+Traffic and Transportation: Transportation Land use occupies 191.32 Ha which constitutes 5.72% of zone area which is indicated in 3 subcategories.

+1. Bus terminals/Parking Places

+- 2. Existing Roads - 3.
+Rail line/Railway Premises

 Transport (Roads) is one of the important components, which comes under major land use category.

 Roads are occupying major share in transportation & communication land use followed by railway line/railway premises and Bus terminals/parking.

-This zone provides easy accessibility with in the zones as this is zone is abutting by major road Rajpur Road.
-This zone has connectivity with other major centers such as Mussoorie on north.
+With 5.72% land under the use of traffic & transportation the zone provides easy accessibility with in the zones as this is zone is abutting by two major roads- Saharanpur road and National Highway.

 Recreation: In this category separate land use details calculated for open spaces and parks and playgrounds.
 Open spaces (vacant plots) between buildings are merged into open spaces category.
-Zone has some beautiful parks for recreation purpose of tourists and local residents.

-Recreation Land use occupies 34.36 Hectares which constitutes 0.75% of zone area.
+Vacant plots in planned residential zones also considered in open spaces.
+Recreation Land use occupies 0.44 Hectares which constitutes 0.01% of zone area is almost negligible.